-In 2014 I attended a lot of marketing, digital and innovation themed conferences, seminars and industry events.
+Over the last twelve months I have attended a lot of marketing, digital and innovation themed conferences, seminars and industry events.
 A few were a great investment of my time and money.
 Some were disappointing – but free.
 Too many of them however were, universally awful.
 The worst offenders were more hype over substance and I felt ripped off paying for them as I gained nothing from the experience.
-This is 2015.
 Isn’t it time we deserved better, smarter and more productive business conferences, events and seminars?

 Expectations Over Experience